Macomb, Illinois: Minor league baseball

 Macomb was home to the Macomb Potters, who played as members of the Class D level Illinois-Missouri League in 1909 and 1910.
 The team also hosted two exhibition games against the Chicago Cubs.
 The Potters began play after local fans raised funds to start the team.

 On Friday, June 18, 1909, the Macomb Potters hosted an exhibition game against the defending World Series Champion Chicago Cubs.
 The game was scheduled with the agreement that the Cubs would feature their regular lineup.
 The selected date allowed the Cubs to play in between the Cubs' series with the Brooklyn Superbas.
 The game was advertised as “the greatest day in the baseball history of McDonough County,” in a large advertisement placed in the June 17, 1909 Macomb Daily Journal.
 The teams took infield at 2:30 p.m., with the game starting at 3:00 p.m.
 In front of 2,964 fans, the Cubs beat the Potters 6–0.
 Admission was $1.00 per ticket.
 After the game, each team split the gate money minus expenses and each club received $971.50.

 During the 1910 season, the Macomb Potters and the Chicago Cubs played a second exhibition game in Macomb.
 The 1910 game was won by the Cubs 5–0.

 Monopoly

-Lizzie Magie, who was born in Macomb, invented The Landlord's Game, the precursor to Monopoly.
+Lizzie Magie, the inventor of The Landlord's Game (the precursor to Monopoly), was born in Macomb.
 In 2024, "Macombopoly", which the town calls "the world's largest Monopoly board", was unveiled in downtown Macomb.
-An app combined with painted squares and statues encourages players to explore the downtown area.
+The eATLAS app combined with painted squares and statues encourages players to explore the downtown area.
 One of the statues is of Magie.